steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 We create a set of ``typedefs`` required to make easy calls. ``rlnc_encoder`` to name our encoder class.
 The ``rlnc_decoder`` case is slightly different.
-Normally, in Kodo, everytime a packet is received in a decoder, the payload is modified during decoding.
+Normally, in Kodo, every time a packet is received in a decoder, the payload is modified during decoding.
 To overcome this problem, the API has an extension that ensures the payload is not overwritten, namely ``kodo::wrap_copy_payload_decoder<decoder_type>``, where ``decoder_type`` in